Britain to send machine guns and ammunition to Iraqi army, Kurds

 LONDON Britain said on Tuesday it would send machine guns and ammunition to Iraq to help the new government in its battle against Islamic State militants, the first weapons it has supplied since the conflict that flared in June.

-Prime Minister David Cameron has said he would not rule anything out in the effort to "squeeze" the militants "out of existence", but had signalled Britain would not join U.S. airstrikes before a new Iraqi government was in place.
+British Prime Minister David Cameron has said he would not rule anything out in the effort to "squeeze" the militants "out of existence", but had signaled Britain would not join U.S. airstrikes before a new Iraqi government was in place.

-The Ministry of Defence said it would send machine guns and ammunition worth about 1.6 million pounds at the request of the Iraqi government and that the weapons would be used by Iraqi and Iraqi Kurdish forces.
+Britain's Ministry of Defence said it would send machine guns and ammunition worth about 1.6 million pounds ($2.6 million) at the request of the Iraqi government and that the weapons would be used by Iraqi and Iraqi Kurdish forces.

 "The Kurdish forces remain significantly less well equipped than (Islamic State) and we are responding to help them defend themselves, protect citizens and push back (Islamic State) advances," it said in a statement.